MicrosoftDocs/azure-devops-docs/docs/repos/git/import-from-TFVC.md

 ---
-title: Import repositories from TFVC to Git | VSTS & TFS
+title: Import repositories from TFVC to Git
+titleSuffix: Azure Repos
-description: Search your Git repo in VSTS or TFS for a specific file or folderImport your repositories from TFVC to Git repositories within the same account. ms.assetid: cf1a4dc8-7143-4b0e-8a43-1680533fb3cb ms.prod: devops ms.technology: devops-code-git
+description: Search your Git repo in Azure DevOps Services or TFS for a specific file or folderImport your repositories from TFVC to Git repositories within the same account. ms.assetid: cf1a4dc8-7143-4b0e-8a43-1680533fb3cb ms.prod: devops ms.technology: devops-code-git